ham-radio-software/D-Rats/README.md

 ## Supported systems

-Currently this experimental fork is only being tested by John Malmberg on Anti-X linux, which can run both the experimental version and the stable version and Msys2 mingw64 on Microsoft Windows which can only run the python3 version.
+Currently this experimental fork is only being tested by John Malmberg on Anti-X linux, which can run both the experimental version and the stable version and Msys2 mingw64 on Microsoft Windows which can only run the Python 3 version.

 Anti-X Linux is a Debian based distribution that will run on older systems with limited memory.